 Both models are 100% flannel and contain 13 dial and key adjustments.
 At the top of the dress Singer incorporated a pin cushion for easy storage.
 Of course, you can pin this model to your heart’s content and the 360 degrees’ hem guide will make sewing even easier.

 Maybe a small point of critique is that this model doesn’t have any wheels, so it might not be as easy to move around as some other models.
 Additionally, this model doesn’t have collapsible shoulders.
 However, since the shoulders are quite small already, this might not form a major issue.
 If collapsible shoulders are a must for your projects, try looking at more high-end models such as this model by Only Mannequins.

 Our Recommended Sewing Mannequin

 Since most dress forms are designed with usability in mind rather than aesthetics, professional sewers might opt to buy both a dress form for sewing and a mannequin for display.
-This mannequin by Ladrem features a white bust with a wooden tripod, giving it an overall elegant appearance.
+This mannequin by Ledrem features a white bust with a wooden tripod, giving it an overall elegant appearance.

 It can be assembled and dissembled in around 5 minutes without the need for additional tools; convenient if you need to do an impromptu display.
-The total height is adjustable from 56″ to 77″ and the torso from size 6 to size 8 (this means that jerseys of size 8-10 fit this torso best).
+The total height and size is adjustable from size 6 to size 8 (this means that jerseys of size 8-10 fit this torso best).